stackabletech/integration-tests/README.md

     ./create_test_cluster.py --debug --kind --operator trino hive opa --example

-Example to create trino, hive and opa operator and deploy **only** the `simple` example in the opa operator.
+This will start the Trino, Hive and OPA operators but **only** deploy the `simple` example from the OPA operator.

     ./create_test_cluster.py --debug --kind --operator trino hive opa --example opa